RealGeeks/check_please_rspec_matcher/README.md

 [check_please](https://github.com/RealGeeks/check_please) gem; this is merely an RSpec wrapper that I didn't want to include in the main gem.

+## See Also

+If you'd like more control over the output formatting, and especially if you'd like to provide custom logic for diffing your own classes, you might be better served by the [super_diff](https://github.com/mcmire/super_diff) gem.
+Check it out!

 ## Installation

 Add this line to your application's Gemfile: